AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-s3.md

 ## Exported data {#exported-data}

 For [!DNL Amazon S3] destinations, [!DNL Platform] creates a tab-delimited `.csv` file in the storage location that you provided.
-For more information about the files, see [Email Marketing destinations and Cloud storage destinations](../../ui/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.
+For more information about the files, see [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.